BrightspaceUI/core/components/inputs/docs/input-numeric.md

 ## Accessibility
 - While `unit-label` is not mandatory by default, using the `unit` property makes it a required property
+	- This helps provide screenreaders more context and lets you use short forms for `unit` without risking it being unclear to screenreaders (e.g. `unit` is 'lbs', but `unit-label` is 'in pounds' )
 - Despite being a lighter colour than the input text, the `unit` text still meets the [WCAG Minimum Contrast](https://www.w3.org/WAI/WCAG21/Understanding/contrast-minimum.html) requirement of 4.5:1
 - Neither input component uses the `type="number"` to denote their numerical nature, so the `label` must make it clear that numerical input is expected
 	- This is because `type="number"` does not take into consideration localizations, which can cause problems for languages that use a comma as the decimal place instead of a period